pkumar26/demok8s/README.md

 If you already have docker images to work with, you may push them to ACR as well.
 If not, please use sample images for demo purpose.

 *Pull example images, tag them and push to your Azure Container Registry.
-We'll use these images to launch containers in AKS*
+You'll use these images to launch containers in AKS*

     docker pull pkumar/helloworld:latest
     docker pull pkumar/helloworld:v2